Making A Difference

 Supporting ChalleNGe and its Graduates – How to Help

-Individuals, foundations, corporations and universities can make a tax-deductible donation, create a scholarship fund, provide job training and internship and employment opportunities for ChalleNGe graduates and help grow the program.
-Visit the donation page to make a donation, or to request further information on how you can support the NGYF’s efforts, send us an e-mail.
+Individuals, foundations, corporations and universities can make a tax-deductible donation, provide job training and internship or employment opportunities for ChalleNGe graduates and help grow the program.
+To request further information on how you can support the NGYF’s efforts, send us an e-mail.

 Involving the Community – Become a Mentor